mrocklin/blog/_posts/work/2017-06-28-simple-bokeh-server.md

 *This work is supported by [Continuum Analytics](http://continuum.io)*

+*This was cross posted to the Bokeh blog [here](https://bokeh.github.io/blog/2017/6/29/simple_bokeh_server/).
+Please consider referencing and sharing that post via social media instead of this one.*

 This blogpost shows how to start a *very simple* bokeh server application *programmatically*.
 For more complex examples, or for the more standard command line interface, see the [Bokeh